python-pillow/Pillow/Demos/README.md

     python setup.py bdist_egg

-## Install it via Package Mangement System
+## Install it via Package Management System

-HomeBrew is cool, you could use it instaed of MacPorts on OS X.
+HomeBrew is cool, you could use it instead of MacPorts on OS X.